Mvanhuffel/Data-Analysis-Projects/README.md

 # Data Analysis Projects

-Contains various data analysis projects:

 ## Aerofit Customer Profile
-Analyze customer data to create distinct profiles for customers of different treadmill models offered by AeroFit.
-The aim was to aid the market research team in identifying target audiences and enhancing product recommendations.
+The project focused on developing customer profiles for AeroFit's treadmill products (KP281, KP481, KP781) using their customer data.
+The primary goal was to aid in market research and enhance product recommendations.
+This involved descriptive analytics, constructing contingency tables, and calculating probabilities to understand customer preferences and behaviors.